maroosh-1990/IBM-course/README.md

 # IBM-course
-This is the first repository I create in IBM git course
+This is the first repository I create in IBM git course.